 Recognize when you are being given a second chance.
 And for fuck’s sake, don’t screw it up.

 To my frightened twenty-one-year-old self, I offer you this: It gets better.
 You are okay.
 You are enough.
-As a thirty-five or a fifty-year-old, I hope I will keep this in mind.
+As I grown older, this affirmation will become stronger together with me.

 Don’t wait around.
 Don’t make it harder for yourself.
 Don’t torture yourself with the past.
 Let the grief in once in a while but then send it away.
 There’s no longer a reason for you to be grieving all the time.
 Feel the feelings.
 But don’t let them control you.